What went down on the latest episode of grown-ish? Get all the tea with Sesi‘s weekly recaps.

-As the plane taxis down the Tarmac, Voiceover Zoey drops this gem: “The reality about facing your fears is that you never know the outcome.
-Whether you’re scared of opening old wounds, afraid you’re losing the best think you ever had, or nervous about embarking on a new journey, the truth is, the only real way to conquer those fears is to fly right through them.”
+As the plane taxis down the tarmac, Voiceover Zoey drops this gem: “The reality about facing your fears is that you never know the outcome.
+Whether you’re scared of opening old wounds, afraid you’re losing the best thing you ever had, or nervous about embarking on a new journey, the truth is, the only real way to conquer those fears is to fly right through them.”

 Catch up on the episodes you’ve missed here.